 We may face delays and difficulties in enrollment because NTM lung disease caused by MAC is considered a rare disease (i.e., the size of the targeted patient population is small) and patients are generally managed in the outpatient setting by specialized clinics and caregivers.
 Patients may also be reluctant to participate in a clinical trial with an investigational drug.
 In addition, some of our competitors may have ongoing clinical trials to treat the same indications as our product candidates, and patients who would otherwise be eligible for our clinical trials may instead enroll in clinical trials of our competitors.
+Academic researchers may also have ongoing trials studying the same indications as our products candidates and patients who would otherwise be eligible for our clinical trials may instead enroll in these academic trials.
 Patient enrollment is also affected by other factors including: